Asgard-DP/Module-11-Challenge/README.md

-In a bid to drive revenue, you’ll produce a Jupyter notebook that contains your data preparation, your analysis, and your visualizations for all the time series data that the company needs to understand.
+In a bid to drive revenue, produce a Jupyter notebook that contains your data preparation, your analysis, and your visualizations for all the time series data that the company needs to understand.
 You’ll use text and comments to document your findings.
 And, you’ll answer the question prompts in the instructions.

-# Specifically, this notebook should contain the following:
+# Specifically, this notebook contains the following:

 Visual depictions of seasonality (as measured by Google Search traffic) that are of interest to the company.